Clear, professional plumbing help

 Test & Verify

-We check flow, switch action, and alarm behavior before the visit is complete.
+We test flow, switch action, and alarm behavior to make sure the repair solved the immediate problem.

 4